Staying Mindful of Risk Tolerance In Your Company Culture

 For the first one or two hires, this can work pretty well.

-However, as the chain of management grows larger and more complex, and this same process is repeated over and over, that very same echo chamber begins to form.
+However, as the chain of management grows larger and more complex, and this same process is repeated over and over, a similar echo chamber begins to form.

 Worse, this is now an echo chamber that goes against the owner’s very nature.